 The rituals are meant to be transformative.
 Placing of the blood on the right ear, thumb and big toe is a ceremony used elsewhere only for the induction of the priests.
 These people had a healthy sense of self-worth and peace of mind, unlike the metzorah who, because of his feelings of worthlessness resorts to bolstering his own ego at the expense of others.
 Imitating the ceremony of the priest is a non-verbal communication of our belief/prayer that the experience of being a metzorah with its isolation and introspection, will bring with it a sense of worth comparable to that felt by the priests.

 Shaving of the hair is reminiscent of the Nazirite who, as part of the ceremony of returning to society not only brings proscribed offerings but is also required to shave his head.

 The ceremony involves use of some liquids to which cleansing powers were attributed.
 Robert Alter notes that the water in the bowel is literally “living water”, suggesting flowing and carrying away impurities.
 The release of the second bird into the open country means carrying off any residual impurities to a place far from human habitation.

-Professor Jacob Milgrom (cited by Robert Alter) opines that the redness of cedar wood and crimson wool is linked to blood, which functions as a purifying agent (as does oil).
-Hyssop was also considered to be a purifying agent.
+The redness of cedar wood and crimson wool is linked to blood, which functions as a purifying agent (as does oil).
+Hyssop was also considered to be a purifying agent [ Professor Jacob Milgrom (cited by Robert Alter)].